Exploring Internships Abroad

 WHO: You may consider this path if you are keen on…

-- + A particular placement in an internship in a field of your choice and/or in a particular location (and UVA doesn't have a program/Independent Internship that fulfills your goals)
+- A placement in an internship in a particular field of your choice and/or in a particular location (and UVA doesn't offer options that fulfill your goals)

-- + On-the-ground support for matters related to living and transportation
+- Guidance on matters related to living and transportation abroad

 THINGS TO CONSIDER:

 - Program fees (in addition to those related to living and transportation)

 - Varying quality of internships and/or program offerings

 - Varying quality of health, safety, security, and other on-the-ground support

 FUNDING: See the funding section below and consult the Career Center’s Funding your Internship page for more details.

 Many students secure their own internships abroad and we applaud their initiative.
 Here is some advice for those who are thinking about setting down this path.

 THINGS TO CONSIDER: You will be responsible for the following and more: